darrensiegel/react-typescript-starter/README.md

 $ rm -rf react-typescript-starter/.git
 ```

-Next, customize the `package.json`, adding your project name and description.
+Next, customize the `package.json`, adding your project name and description
+and rename the directory to something project specific.

 Then, install the appliction dependencies: